Free migration routes for marine migratory fish

 meters of habitat restoration in the river

 River Ljungbyån is a 62 km long river in south-eastern Sweden with a catchment area of 757 km².
-The source flows come from an extensive area of marshes and small lakes in southwestern Kalmar County, and the river flows into Kalmarsund at Ljungbylund.
+The source flows come from an extensive area of marshes and small lakes in the southwestern parts of Kalmar County, and the river flows into Kalmarsund at Ljungbylund.
 The main river divides into two streams – River Ljungbyån and Gunnaboån.

 River Ljungbyån flows through a landscape of farmland, flooded meadows and swamp forest.
 The river is characterized by its meandering course through an extremely flat moraine plateau with small differences in level.
-The most valuable parts of the river have a branching system of watercourses and deciduous swamp forest, creating a unique habitat.
+The most valuable parts of the river have a branching quill system and deciduous swamp forest, creating a unique habitat.

 Unusual moss and rich fish fauna